dschoenig/eat/docs/r_interface.md

 GetFullRecords(query="LoE1a",
                field="loe_final")

-# Include assessed studies with LoE1a, LoE1b, LoE2a, or LoE2b
+# Find records with LoE1a, LoE1b, LoE2a, or LoE2b
 GetLoE(query=c("LoE1a", "LoE1b", "LoE2a", "LoE2b"),
        field="loe_final",
        return.fields = c("study_id", "assessment_id", "study_design",
                          "loe_pre", "q_score", "loe_final"))

+# Find studies published between 2010 and 2015
+GetStudies(query=2010:2015,
+           field="year",
+           return.fields = c("study_id", "abbreviation", "year", "doi"))

-# In addition to exact matching, partial and fuzzy matching are possible
+# In addition to exact matching, partial and fuzzy matching are possible.
-# If we want query for studies containing "eco" in their titles, exact matching will not work
+# If we want to find studies that contain "eco" in their titles, exact matching
+# will not work
 GetStudies(query="eco",
            field="title")